Ben Zion Solomon: Background

 Solomon graduated from Berklee College of Music, where he studied music history.

 While living in San Francisco's Haight-Ashbury neighborhood in the early 1970s, Solomon attended gatherings at The House of Love and Prayer.
-There, he met the shul's founder, Rabbbi Shlomo Carlebach, who convinced him to move to Israel.
+There, he met the shul's founder, Rabbi Shlomo Carlebach, who convinced him to move to Israel.

 Career

 Diaspora Yeshiva Band

 Solomon attended the Diaspora Yeshiva and co-founded the Diaspora Yeshiva Band in 1975 with fellow students Avraham Rosenblum, Simcha Abramson, Ruby Harris, Adam Wexler, and Gedalia Goldstein.
 Playing a mix of rock and bluegrass with Jewish lyrics, the group was highly influential in Jewish music and recorded six albums before disbanding in 1983.

 Ben Zion Solomon and Sons

 Solomon recorded three albums with his children under the name Ben Zion Solomon and Sons.
 They played alongside Reva L'Sheva at Binyanei HaUmah in 1998 to commemorate Carlebach's fourth yartzheit.
 They returned to the venue in 2012 for another Carlebach tribute concert, this time joined by Yehudah Katz, Chaim-Dovid Saracik, Shlomo Katz, and Aharon Razel.